-Although the Australian share market has sunk notably lower this week, that hasn’t stopped some shares from pushing higher.
+Although the Australian share market took a tumble on Tuesday, that didn’t stop some shares from pushing higher.

-The post Why these ASX shares just raced to 52-week highs appeared first on Motley Fool Australia.
+The post Why these ASX shares just raced to 52-week highs or better appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.